-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- Tell all of your child’s health care providers that your child is taking this drug.
-This includes your child’s doctors, nurses, pharmacists, and dentists.
+- Tell all of your health care providers that you take this drug.
+This includes your doctors, nurses, pharmacists, and dentists.